youearndefi/twitter-giveaway-draw-controller/README.md

 The code will find the addresses in quote tweets and tweet replies.

-All results will be stored in `results` folder.
+All results will be stored in the `results` folder.
 The results including the executing video, will be uploaded on 10AM00 UTC+0, Sept 29, 2020.

 # To run this code